Kidbrooke: Notable inhabitants

 Famous residents have included comedian Jim Davidson, who grew up in Holburne Road; interior designer Lawrence Llewelyn Bowen, who lived in a bungalow on Kidbrooke Park Road until 2004; and singer Sandie Shaw.
-AFC Bournemouth player Junior Stanislas was born in Kidbrooke.
-Ryan Stanton currently lives in Kidbrooke.
+Former AFC Bournemouth player Junior Stanislas was born in Kidbrooke.
+Tessa Murray met Greg Hughes by chance at Kidbrooke Railway Station which later led to the formation of dream-pop band Still Corners.